pepmartinez/keuss/docusaurus/blog/2024-01-22-queues-on-mongo-part-1.md

 #### High cardinality of events
 A side effect of having 'insert' events published is that subscribers must be ready to deal with potentially enormous amounts of events;
 if you're inserting messages in queues at, say 1 Khz and you have 50 consumers, you will have 50,000 individual events to deal with.
-Besides, most of thos events will add no information at all: once a consumer is woken up, it would not be interested in insert events until the queue is empty again; queue consumers jsut ignore events emitted when they are not idle, but the raw amount of events in the bus might still need a noticeable amount of compute and I/O (especially on non-local pubsubs)
+Besides, most of those events will add no information at all: once a consumer is woken up, it would not be interested in insert events until the queue is empty again; queue consumers just ignore events emitted when they are not idle, but the raw amount of events in the bus might still need a noticeable amount of compute and I/O (especially on non-local pubsubs)

 A simple way to minimize this is to simply ignore events if an equivalent one was emitted already in a short period of time; if that is